lewibs/keyfile/README.md

 * add a mod_pass key that applys a mod from a upper level to a lower level
 * Fix the bad path for a kf infinate recursion issue. to duplicate just give a bad path.
 * FIX the transparent color bug, where when you use TRANS it does not get the lower level rgb color.
-* UPDATE THE README WITH MASK AND COMBO!

 ## Build:
 python ./src/keyfile.py -i C:\Users\lewibs\github\keyfile\examples\lewibs.planck.ez.glow.kf -n keyboard -o ./examples/output